Kalamansanai/cm-api/README.md

 Run image (to test it): `sudo docker run -p 3214:3214 cm-api`

 Push to hub: `sudo docker push ipar4/consumption_meter` (Server will pull from there)

+Notes:
+- Backend need a docker volume.
+It is configured on portainer.
+Path to volumes on server: /var/lib/docker/volumes